mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 297 - Syntactic Noise/readme.md

 AI tools can help detect and fix syntactic noise with appropriate prompting.

-If you use instructions like "refactor for readability" or "simplify this expression," you will get cleaner code.
+If you use instructions like "refactor for readability" or "simplify this expression," you'll get cleaner code.

 ## Try Them! 🛠